Coombe, Croydon: The houses of Coombe

 Coombe Lodge is a Grade II Listed Georgian red brick mansion built by the 1760s.

-It was once called Coombe Gate House or Coombe Green House.
-In 1761, the estate joined with Coombe House and Coombe Farm, an estate that was split and reunited several times.
-A large conservatory, still there, was added in the late 19th century.
+Until around the 1890s, it was called Coombe Gate House.
+The Coombe estate was split and reunited several times, in 1761, Coombe Lodge joined with Coombe House and Coombe Farm.
+The original building was extended many times throughout the years, including a large iron and glass conservatory that was added in the late 19th century and is still there in the present day.
 After World War II the estate was bought by the County Borough of Croydon, which used the house as a home for the elderly.
-The Council's Parks Department built the Central Nursery in the grounds, and continued to be used until recently for growing Croydon's plants and making Croypost, the municipal compost.
-Coombe Lodge was sold in 1988 and is now a restaurant and bar, with a large garden and the conservatory for public seating.
+The Council's Parks Department built the Central Nursery in the grounds, and until recently, continued to be used for growing Croydon's plants and making Croypost, the municipal compost.
+The part of the grounds where Coombe Lodge is situated was sold in 1988 and converted into a large restaurant and bar, with a sizeable garden and 2 conservatories.

 Coombe Wood House was built in 1898 for Arthur Lloyd, brother of Frank Lloyd.
 Some years later, then-owner William Cash sold the house to Croydon Corporation, which used the house as a convalescent and children's home.
-It is now a restaurant and function venue.
+It became the renowned ‘Chateau Napoleon’ restaurant and function venue.
+This closed in late 2022 as a result of rising costs and the Pandemic.
+In April 2025, the restaurant reopened as Coombe Wood House Restaurant, which aims to bring fine dining to this part of South Croydon.
 The ornamental gardens and 14 acres (57,000 m^{2}) of woodland were kept by the Council and opened to the public in 1948.
-Coombe Wood Gardens are very popular, with a café in the old stable block, the "Coach House Café".